-6. If funded by Student Loans Company and are transferring from another institution
+5.6 Tuition fees funded by Student Loans Company after transferring from another institution

 The University will not normally accept any student transferring after the Monday of Week 4 of the course start date.
-If you are transferring from another institution to the University within 4 weeks of your course start date you will be charged the full tuition fee by the University.
-If you have left your previous institution after fees are due they have the right to retain any fees due from your student loan so you will need to make up the 100% fees due at time of transfer to BCU.
+If you are transferring from another institution to the University within 4 weeks of your course start date the University will charge you the full tuition fee.
+If you have left your previous institution after fees are due they have the right to retain any fees due from your student loan and you will need to make up the 100% fees due at time of transfer to BCU.